TeamLumi/luminescent-team/rom-hacking/scripting/commands/logic/056-if-tr-flagon-call.md

 Then, the trainer id contained in @LOCALWORK1 (in this case 3) is the one that is checked.
 This corresponds to MINI_01 in the TrainerID enum.

-The call to ev_dummy will only occur if MINI_01 has been defeated.
+The call to ev_dummy will only occur if MINI_01 has been defeated and is not looking for a rematch.